BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

 \subsection{Holographic Ward identities}

-The BRST Noether currents found in \cite{Baulieu:2024oql} don't exhibit a $q^{\mu\nu}_\Ps$ dependence.
-Here we show that these gauge dependent charges do not spoil the gauge independence of the Hamiltonian Ward identity $[Q_\lambda,\mathcal{S}]=0$, which states that the physical $\mathcal{S}$-matrix must be invariant under asymptotic symmetries \cite{Strominger_BMS_scattering}.
-This Ward identity is non-empty for theories with massless gauge particles and is actually equivalent to the soft theorems for these particles \cite{Strominger_lectures}.
-In fact, asymptotic symmetries are present whenever there are non-vanishing charges
+The BRST Noether currents found in \cite{Baulieu:2024oql} for specific examples don't exhibit any $q^{\mu\nu}_\Ps$ dependence.
+However, in theories such as gravity, such terms appear in the de~Donder gauge.
+Here we show that these gauge dependent charges do not spoil the gauge independence of the Hamiltonian Ward identity $[Q_\lambda,\mathcal{S}]=0$, thus providing a general proof that the physical $\mathcal{S}$-matrix must be invariant under asymptotic symmetries \cite{Strominger_BMS_scattering}.
+This Ward identity is non-trivial in theories with massless gauge particles and is actually equivalent to the soft theorems for these particles \cite{Strominger_lectures}.

-associated with the gauge symmetry parameter $\lambda^A(x)$ on the corners of a codimension one Cauchy hypersurface $\varSigma$.
-These charges cannot depend on $q_\Ps$ for the statement to be gauge independent.
-The way in which the classical charges \eqref{corner_charge} canonically generate the asymptotic symmetries on phase space even in the presence of a gauge fixing will be explained in Section~\ref{Section_symplectic}.